 Needless to say, it got me thinking about new products.
-(Shocking, I know.)
 Pink, berry flavored, glitter covered cereal—that’s a little out there.
 But being “out there” is what gets people’s attention, right?
 It certainly got mine.

 But at what point does a little off-the-wall cross the line into plain wacky?
 And how long can wacky products really last?

 Let’s look at some info on consumer packaged goods (CPG): As shoppers, we buy the same products over and over and over again (about 150 of the same products, according to an article in the Harvard Business Review).
-As suppliers, the article notes, 75 percent won’t hit the $7.5 million mark in their first year of sales.1 https://hbr.org/2011/04/why-most-product-launches-fail
+That doesn’t bode well for suppliers launching a new product, as it means there seems to be little wiggle room for shoppers to throw a new product into their carts.
+For suppliers, the article notes, 75 percent won’t hit the $7.5 million mark in their first year of sales.
+And as the benchmark of what constitutes a “highly successful launch” is $50 million, well…needless to say that falls juuuuuust a little short.1 https://hbr.org/2011/04/why-most-product-launches-fail

 Just looking at those two facts alone can have a lot of people about to launch new products biting their nails and looking around worriedly.
-Add in the fact that you have a product that some might consider downright weird, and the odds of a successful product launch can shrink even further.
+Add in the fact that you have a “wacky” product—something that some might consider downright weird—and the odds of a successful product launch can shrink even further.

 Does that mean that people with oddball ideas should just keep them quiet and leave the marketplace to more staid CPG products?